 Furthermore, the statement that Christ's glorious reign will begin after the Illumination should not be understood to mean that Christ will return at that time, nor that sin will pass from the world at that time, nor that peace and holiness will reign over all the world at that time.
 Rather, it should be understood that the Illumination is merely the beginning of a long series of events leading up to the Return of Christ and his glorious Eucharistic reign on earth.
 Private revelation about the future, and eschatology in general, often refers to a long series of events, or even to the culmination of that long series of events, by means of its starting point.

-There will be an Illumination of consciences, also called the Warning.
-It will occur during the reign of Pope Benedict XVI.
-The date will be announced beforehand.
+In my opinion: there will be an Illumination of consciences, also called the Warning.
+Formerly, I thought it would occur during the reign of Pope Benedict XVI.
+Now I think it will happen during the reign of Pope Francis. [updated 25 April 2018]

 #8 False Prophecies, Second Coming?